MadelineJC/MadelineJC/README.md

 # Ça va? 🤠
 ## I'm Maddie

-- PhD candidate in Marty Krkosek's lab at U of T 🐟⛴
+- Newly-minted PhD, supervised by Marty Krkosek at the University of Toronto 🐟⛴
+- Incoming postdoctoral researcher at the University of California, Davis
 - Interested in disease ecology across scales, in the context of climate change 🦠
-- Really just vibing 😎

 Links!
 - [Website](https://madelinejarviscross.weebly.com/)